Department of Computing Science

 Graph Modification Problems in Edge-Coloured Graphs

-My research interests include algorithmic graph theory and computational complexity.
-I am particularly interested in edge colouring problems and parameterised complexity.
+My research interests include graph algorithms and computational complexity.
+I am particularly interested in parameterised complexity and problems with real-world applications.

 Prior to starting my PhD, I completed an MSc in Applicable Mathematics at the London School of Economics and a BSc in Mathematics and Economics at Newcastle University.

 - CETL-MSOR Conference 2015, (London 8/9 September 2015).
 Presentation title: "Developing Mathematics Revision Resources for Economics Undergraduate Students".

 - MATCH-UP 2017, (Cambridge, Massachusetts, USA 20/21 April 2017)

 - AlgoUK workshop, King’s College London (London 6/7 February 2018)